 - Your unit is 10-12 years old

 - You’ve paid for three or more repairs over the last two years

 - You are experiencing uneven cooling or certain rooms feel uncomfortable

 NOTE: Sometimes hot spots can be due to poor ductwork.
 We can inspect your ducts and make adjustments if that is the case.

-Use the $5,000 rule.
 Multiply the age of your AC unit by the repair cost, and if that exceeds $5,000, then replace the unit.
-If less, go ahead and repair it.
+If it’s less, go ahead and repair it.

 Consider the Rising Cost of Freon

-Most older systems run on a coolant called Freon.
-If your repair involves adding Freon because of a Freon leak, you have something else to consider.
+With the rising cost of Freon (coolant used in most older systems), if your repair involves adding Freon because of a leak, you have something else to consider.
 If you have a Freon leak, you will have to add more every year and the price of Freon is rising each year.
-The reason it is rising is because about 25 years ago, the EPA ordered the phasing out of Freon as part of an international treaty focused on protecting the ozone layer.
+The reason is because about 25 years ago, the EPA ordered the phasing out of Freon as part of an international treaty focused on protecting the ozone layer.
 Production ended in 2010 for new air conditioning units.
 Production has also been reduced in subsequent years.
-By 2020, production of Freon will end, so the price will only continue to rise until then.
+By 2020, production of Freon will end, so the price will only continue to rise.

 Let Lancaster Help with Repairs or Replacement

 If your AC has several of the symptoms we listed, we will be happy to take a look and either repair or replace the unit so you and your family stay cool and comfortable.
-Lancaster Brothers is proud to install Lennox air conditioners, so if your air conditioner is on it’s last leg we will be happy to provide a free estimate.
-There are also rebates and financing available for qualifying systems, and our comfort specialist will provide you all of the available programs.
+Lancaster Brothers is proud to install Lennox air conditioners, so if your air conditioner is on its last leg we will be happy to provide a free estimate.
+There are also rebates and financing available for qualifying systems, and our comfort specialist will tell you about all of the available specials.